 To learn more about #BainbridgeTogether, click here.

 Bainbridge Community Foundation supports our local nonprofits by providing analyses of community needs, awarding grants to meet those needs, connecting donors to nonprofits, and encouraging collaboration.
 BCF also awards grants through its Community Response Fund to support our nonprofits during a crisis such as the COVID-19 pandemic.
-If you are inspired to learn more about our local nonprofits or donate directly to their cause(s), check out their websites below.
-You can also learn more by signing up for Bainbridge Community Foundation’s newsletter by emailing [email protected], visiting our website at www.BainbridgeCF.org, or following us on social media (Facebook, Instagram, or #BainbridgeTogether).
+You can learn more by signing up for Bainbridge Community Foundation’s newsletter by emailing [email protected], visiting our website at www.BainbridgeCF.org, or following us on social media (Facebook, Instagram, or #BainbridgeTogether).

 To learn more about our local nonprofits that care for our children, click on the links below.
 If you would like to donate, you can give directly on their website or go through the One Call for All directory.